Unexpected Ways to Make Walking Fun

 But you don't need a fitbit in order to be rewarded for your walking efforts.
 Check out these communities and apps.

 99Walks – I talked about this above, but in case you skipped down, it's listed here too.
 This is an app and supportive community where you set your own monthly walking goal.
 If you hit your goal for the month, you receive an inspirational metal bracelet in the mail.
+Sign up and save 25% with the code LM245.

 Health Wager Step Challenge – Here is another way to be rewarded for hitting your step goal.
 Healthy Wager sets a goal for you based on the history of your wearable device.
 Then everyone in the challenge who hits their goal will get a share of the jackpot.